Published in: 2018

 - SuSanA 2.0 Final Organisational & Operational Recommendations by Sphaera (Sept 2018) - NB: not endorsed by the SuSanA Core Group

-Various authors (2018).
-Documents from the SuSanA BMGF Grant led by SEI (Phases 1 to 3, 2012 to 2018) - Various documents on results from research grant.
+SEI (2018).
+Documents from the SuSanA BMGF Grant led by SEI (Phases 1 to 3) - Various documents from this project.
 Stockholm Environment Institute, Stockholm, Sweden

 English Fundamental research and engineering North America